 After protests broke out following a spike in liquefied gas prices in January 2022, violence was provoked by unknown, well-trained and organised armed persons.
 President Tokayev declared a state of emergency.
 In response to President Tokayev’s request, the Collective Security Treaty Organization, a military alliance led by Russia, agreed to send soldiers (‘peacekeeping forces’) to Kazakhstan from Russia, Belarus, Tajikistan, Armenia and Kyrgyzstan.

 President Tokayev used the crisis to blame the previous administration, consolidate his power and end the dual-power arrangement forced on him by Nazarbayev.
 Tokayev assumed the office of the Chair of the Security Council and appointed a new prime minister.
 Key members of Nazarbayev’s family lost their positions of influence.
-In September 2022, Kazakhstan’s Parliament renamed the nation’s capital from Nur-Sultan to Astana, the latest move to distance the country from the former Soviet republic’s first president Nursultan Nazarbayev.
-In January 2022, Tokayev announced a package of substantial reforms.
-Kazakhstan has recorded high economic growth in the past, becoming an upper-middle-income country in 2006.
-This economic progress was challenged by the severe impact of the COVID-19 pandemic and by the country’s growing political and economic dependence on China.
-GDP growth in 2024 is expected to be around 4% particularly due to forecast uncertainties of oil production in 2024-2025.
+In September 2022, Kazakhstan’s Parliament renamed the nation’s capital from Nur-Sultan to Astana, the latest move to distance the country from the former Soviet republic’s first president Nursultan Nazarbayev

 In June 2022, Kazakhstan held a constitutional referendum that introduced substantial changes to the existing institutional balance of power, including by curtailing the power of the president and strengthening the role of the parliament.
-Official turnout was high (68%) and 77.1% of those who cast ballots voted in favour of the changes.
+These reforms were aimed at addressing long-standing concerns about the concentration of power in the presidency and promoting a more balanced political system.

 Parliament adopted a resolution on the protests and violence in Kazakhstan in January 2022, reiterating its concern over human rights abuses following the outbreak of protests in the country, including the widespread use of torture and disregard for democracy.